44th Missile Wing: Missile Wing

 In October 1971, the transition from Minuteman I to LGM-30F Minuteman II began.
 The transition, known as "Force Modernization", was complete in March 1973.
 With these new missiles in place, Ellsworth was selected to host "Giant Pace Test 74-1", the first Simulated Electronic Launch-Minuteman (SELM) exercise.
 During this test, 11 SELM-configured Minuteman II ICBMs underwent successful simulated launch on command from both underground launch-control centers and the Airborne Launch Control Center (ALCC).

 During February 1991, the Secretary of Defense announced that the Air Force would begin retirement of older weapon systems in response to the end of the Cold War and a declining defense budget.
 The deactivation of the Minuteman II missile system was announced on 15 April 1991.
-The schedule for Ellsworth included a one squadron per year draw-down beginning with the 67 SMS, followed by the 66 SMS, and finally the 68 SMS.
+The schedule for Ellsworth included a one squadron per year draw-down beginning with the 67th, followed by the 66th, and finally the 68th.

-On 1 September 1991, under the "Objective Wing" concept adapted by the Air Force, the wing was renamed the 44th Missile Wing.
-The ICBM squadrons were reassigned to the newly established 44th Operations Group, along with the lineage, honors and history of the 44th Bombardment Group.
+On 1 September 1991, under the Objective Wing concept adapted by the Air Force, the wing was renamed the 44th Missile Wing.
+The ICBM squadrons were reassigned to the newly established 44th Operations Group.

-On 28 September 1991, in response to President Bush's directive to stand down the Minuteman II, personnel of the 44 OG worked around the clock to dissipate launch codes and pin safety control switches at 150 launch facilities.
+On 28 September 1991, in response to President George H. W. Bush's directive to stand down the Minuteman II, personnel of the 44 Operations Group worked around the clock to dissipate launch codes and pin safety control switches at 150 launch facilities.
 Removal of the first Minuteman II missile assigned to the 44 OG occurred at G-02, near Red Owl, South Dakota, on 3 December 1991.
 On 6 April 1992, the first launch control center shut down.

 On 1 June 1992, the 44th Missile Wing was relieved of its emergency war order mission and its primary focus was deactivation of the Minuteman II weapon system.
 This day also marked the end of SAC and the beginning of Air Combat Command (ACC).

-The 67th Missile Squadron (MS) was inactivated on 15 August 1992, and the 66 MS was inactivated on 1 September 1993.
+The 67th Missile Squadron was inactivated on 15 August 1992, and the 66th was inactivated on 1 September 1993.
 On 1 July 1993 the 44 Missile Wing changed hands from ACC to Air Force Space Command along with all other ICBM wings.
 Deactivation of the entire missile complex ended in April 1994.
 With its mission complete, the 44th Missile Wing was formally inactivated on 4 July 1994.